SneakyBobito/UForm/README.md

 ### Bootstrap3 Render

-- Some additional css may be need to render bootstrap3 correctly : [additional css](https://github.com/gsouf/UForm/blob/gh-pages/render/Bootstrap3.md#additional-css)
+- Some additional css may be need to render bootstrap3 correctly: [additional css](https://github.com/gsouf/UForm/blob/gh-pages/render/Bootstrap3.md#additional-css)

+### Foundation5 Render

+- Some additional css may be needed to have a proper render: [additional css](https://github.com/gsouf/UForm/blob/gh-pages/render/Foundation5.md#additional-css)
+- Foundation does not support inlined elements

 Thanks
 ------